Ribe Cathedral: History

 Ribe is Denmark's oldest surviving city.
 Ribe began as an open trading market on the north bank of the Ribe River where it runs into the North Sea.
 Danes, Norwegians, Swedes, Germans, Frisians, English and other cultures occasionally brought exchange goods here from all parts of northwestern Europe.
 The landscape around Ribe is flat, wind-blown and sandy, without any particular natural harbour, but in former times, boats could enter the river from the sea and reach the town.
 By the late Medieval period, the natural sedimentation processes of the Wadden Sea had closed that option.
 Ribe Market was sanctioned by either King Angantyr (Ongendus) or King Harald Hildetand as early as 705.
-In the Viking Era, Ribe was a bustling international trade center, making it an ideal starting point for Christian missionaries from Hamburg to initiate the process of the Christianization of Scandinavia.
+In the Viking Age, Ribe was a bustling international trade center, making it an ideal starting point for Christian missionaries from Hamburg to initiate the process of the Christianization of Scandinavia.

 Harald Klak, king in Jutland, was forced in to exile by his King, Horik I and fled to Germany to get help from Louis the Pious, King of the Franks.
 Louis the Pious put off Harald's request and offered him the Dukedom of Frisia as a consolation prize, if he would become Christian.
 Harald agreed and was baptized along with his wife, family and "four hundred Danes" in his company.
 Harald returned to Denmark in 826 in an attempt to reclaim his former lands and brought the missionary monk Ansgar with him in order to continue the Christianization of the Danes.
 Harald's quarrelsome nature soon asserted itself and he fled back to Frisia and Ansgar was forced to leave Denmark.

 The first church in Ribe was founded in 860 by Ansgar, who later became Archbishop of Hamburg.
 It was a timber church, built with the permission of King Horik I on the south side of the river, across the market.
 Ansgar won the confidence of the king, who had burned Hamburg in 845, Ansgar's home town.
 But the Danes in Hedeby and Ribe soon complained about the church bells, which they feared might scare away the land sprites (Danish: landvætter).
 So in reaction to the increased success of Ansgar and his companions, Young King Horik II closed the church in Hedeby.
 Eventually Ansgar also won Horik the Younger's friendship, and the church was later reopened.

 St. Rimbert (ca. 830–888) who succeeded Ansgar, died in 888.
 Following his death, the mission to the Danes collapsed, the missionaries moved on, and the church was burned down to eradicate any memory of the "foreign" religion.